-A world where international human rights standards and relevant local laws are brought to life in the everyday practice of justice, and through the consciousness of each and every actor of the judicial system.
+A world where international human rights standards and relevant local laws are brought to life in the everyday practice of justice, and through the consciousness of each and every actor in the judicial system.

 The existence of basic defendant rights in countries around the world requires (1) a sufficient number of trained and available public defenders, criminal defense legal aid lawyers; (2) defenders to be organized in a structure and within a system which ensures that criminal defendants have access to them at the earliest legally mandated time; (3) a judicial environment which respects and embraces the role of public defenders; and (4) international support to accomplish these aims.
-To this end, IBJ will have three primary goals, which are detailed below.
+To this end, IBJ will have three primary objectives, which are detailed below.

-Goal 1: Provide direct technical support and training to emerging legal aid organizations
+1: Provide direct technical support and training to emerging legal aid organizations

 a) Training partnerships in the area of domestic criminal procedure and law that are in compliance with international human rights norms and standards